 - Garlic ‘Germidour’ – large white bulbs, mild flavour

 How to plant garlic

-Begin by splitting the bulb carefully into individual clove segments, and then gently push each clove into the soil, so the tip is just below the soil surface, with the clove facing end up with the flatter basal plate facing down.
+Begin by splitting the bulb carefully into individual clove segments, and then gently push each clove into the soil, so the tip is just below the soil surface, with the clove facing end-up and the flatter basal plate facing down.
 Allow a gap of 15cm (6in) between each clove and 20-30cm (8-12in) between each row of cloves.

 Garlic growing equipment list

 To grow garlic in your garden you will need:

 Supply of well-rotted farmyard manure or other soil improver such as Levington Organic Blend Farmyard Manure

 Horticultural fleece or cloches